Here’s What To Look For From The Upcoming VBI Vaccines, Inc. – Ordinary Shares (NASDAQ:VBIV) Phase III Study

 trending

-Here's Who Just Picked Up Therapeuticsmd Inc. (NYSEM...
+Guess Who Picked Up Sunshine Heart Inc. (NASDAQ:SSH)...

 VBI Vaccines, Inc. – Ordinary Shares (NASDAQ:VBIV) just announced the details of its long awaited phase III program in hepatitis B. The program, if successful, will underpin registration applications for VBI’s lead hepatitis B asset in the US, Europe and Canada and – as such – its initiation is a major step towards the company dramatically increasing its target population.